 The short answer

 So the honest verdict is simple: if you race motocross, buy the Varg.
 If you don't, buy a Sur-Ron.
-On our VoltRipper Score, the Sur-Ron Storm Bee (89) and Ultra Bee (89) both outrank the Varg (83) — not because the Varg is slow, but because it's a specialized, expensive, closed-course tool, and the Score rewards value, versatility, and support, not just horsepower.
+On our VoltRipper Score, the Sur-Ron Storm Bee (96) edges the Varg MX (95) and the Ultra Bee (94) sits within a point of it — not because the Varg is slow, but because it's a specialized, expensive, closed-course tool, and the Score rewards value, versatility, and support, not just horsepower.
+Stark's road-legal Varg EX scores 97, a point clear of the Storm Bee, and legality is most of why.

 Why people cross-shop them